 Why Unit Testing?

-Most Java development teams want to be much more agile, and are trying to meet three related goals:
+Many Java development teams want to be much more agile, and are trying to meet three related goals:

 Faster time-to-market: Too many development and QA cycles are consumed coddling fragile legacy applications (Yes, even with Java – legacy code is not just for COBOL anymore.
-It refers to any code created without the detailed tests that make it easy to change the code with confidence).
+"Fragile" refers to any code created without the detailed tests that make it easy to change the code with confidence).
 The drag from ongoing problems in legacy code slows down the organization, making it harder to meet its commitments.

 Higher quality: Teams often release code with more bugs than they would like, leading to longer and more expensive QA cycles and more bugs delivered to end users.
 There's been too much focus on testing to remove bugs, instead of building software without bugs in the first place.